 To make the poornam, you can use white or black sesame seeds.
-If using black sesame seeds, it is a bit more of work since they have to be washed thoroughly, dried a bit and then used.
-Even the white sesame seeds can also be washed and used.
-Since i use organic sesame seeds i skip this step.
+If using black seeds, it is a bit more of work since they have to be washed thoroughly.
+Then dried a bit and then used.
+Even the white seeds can also be washed and used.
+Since I use organic seeds I skip this step.

-Apart from kozhukattai or modak, even ladoos are prepared in many home for Ganesh chaturthi.
-You may also like to check these 28 ladoo recipes.
+Apart from kozhukattai or modak, even ladoos are prepared in many homes for Ganesh chaturthi.
+You may also like to check these 35 ladoo recipes.

 Ellu kozhukattai recipe